Briefer Than They Think

 - In an early 70's issue of The Brave and the Bold, Catwoman appeared in a new costume and also joined the ranks of the remorseless killers in Batman's rogues gallery.
 Editors and fans alike denounced this so hard, it was Canon Discontinuity almost as it hit the shelves, and was even declared to happen on an alternate Earth not seen before or since.
 But Mego made its Catwoman figure based on this new costume, and in the age before endless variants were the norm, this was perhaps the only Catwoman figure made until Batman Returns came out.

-- A fictional example, in Star Wars and the Star Wars Expanded Universe, the Clone Wars.
-Two prequel trilogy movies, an additional feature film, two multiple-season cartoon series, several videogames and novels, dozens of comic books...the list goes on.
-All this is a 3-year canonical span.
+- The Clone Wars have been exhaustively documented in two prequel trilogy movies, an additional feature film, two multiple-season cartoon series, several videogames and novels, dozens of comic books...the list goes on.
+All this for a war that canonically only lasted 3 years.

 - The Empire itself also qualifies.
 It only existed for some 20-25 years, depending on what to set as the date of dissolution.

 - Likewise, the original Jedi Order was officially only "dead" for 19 years (not much longer than two presidential administrations) before Luke discovered his Force powers with Obi-Wan's help.
 For perspective, the original Order had existed for around 25,000 years by the time Palpatine executed Order 66.

 - Grace Kelly's movie career lasted just 5 years (1951 to 1956).

 - James Dean's movie career lasted several years and 3 movies.

 - Bruce Lee's film career included many bit parts in Hong Kong, but he only starred in 4 complete films over a 3 year period (plus Game of Death, which was unfinished).